Flu protection is important when you don't want to miss out on life

 Fatigue

-Calendar illustration showing 2+ weeks
+Calendar illustration showing up to 2+ week

-Illustration of a person coughing
+Illustration: a person coughing into hand

 Cough